 Spin-off of The X-Files featuring the trio of computer-hacking conspiracy geeks popularly known as The Lone Gunmen.
 Never ones to stray far from the center of corporate and government ...
 See full summary »

 FBI agents Fox Mulder and Dana Scully are different: Mulder is a believer in the paranormal while Scully is not.
-Together, they investigate paranormal cases which takes them all the way to alien conspiracies within our government and even puts their lives and careers at risk.
-Together, they try to solve the mysteries within our government, no matter what they have to do, and along the way they try to solve any other case that's related to the paranormal.
+Together, they investigate paranormal cases which takes them all the way to alien conspiracies within the U.S. government and even puts their lives and careers at risk.
+Together, they try to solve the mysteries within the U.S. government, no matter what they have to do, and along the way they try to solve any other case that's related to the paranormal.
 Written by

 In the main title for the ninth season, a piece of paper flashes across the screen listing "FBI Contacts: Witnesses and Contributors."
 The names on the list are screen names of the series' on-line fans.
 For episodes #9.01-#9.11, the names were randomly picked from various X-Files message boards.
 For episodes #9.12-#9.19, the names came from contest entries.
 See more »

 73 of 85 people found this review helpful.